Shelf Lake Trail

 Shelf Lake Trail is an alpine lake at just under 12,000 feet in elevation in the Pike National Forest.
-Aptly named for his location on a shelf overlooking the basin below, Shelf Lake is a beautiful site and is the perfect place to fish and enjoy a snack before heading back down below tree line.
+Aptly named for his location on a shelf overlooking the basin below, Shelf Lake is a beautiful alpine lake and is the perfect place to fish and enjoy a snack before heading back down below tree line.
 During the later summer months, wildflowers carpet the basin floor and thick willows canvas the many wetland areas along the trail.

 Trail Stats